Shuhua-Group/CHIP-mutation-calling-NGS-pipeline/README.md

 ```

 In real-data testing, we used a 32-cores server to analyse pair-ends ~30x WGS data from one sample, taking a total of ~
-78 hours and consuming a peak of ~9 GB of memory；while ~30x WES data from one sample, taking a total of ~9 hours and
+78 hours and consuming a peak of ~9 GB of memory；while ~30x WES data from one sample, takes a total of ~9 hours and
-consuming a peak of ~9 GB of memory.
+consumes a peak of ~9 GB of memory.

 You can also run the pipeline in PBS or SLURM system